HollandTS/CanvasToImages/README.md

 ### Bottom Controls:

 - Grid (Optional): currently i only have a 2D test grid 2 pxls, and TS and RA2 (c&c games) presets!
-Clone a gridfile and use same name for your own grid. e.g.: 'iso 48w 24h' is for the game Tiberian Sun, '2d 4px' is just for flat 2d, 4 pixels wide.
+Clone a gridfile and use same name structure to create own grid. e.g.: 'iso 48w 24h' is for the game Tiberian Sun, '2d 4px' is just for flat 2d, 4 pixels wide.
 - Canvas: Controls to set the size of the canvas if needed
 - Palette: Load an image to set the colors closest to the image you loaded.
-- Layout: Save and load your current canvas
+- Layout: Save and load all image placements on the canvas
 - Show/hide Layers: shows/hides the layer panel: Here you see the image title's, drag them to change layer order.
 Arrow Buttons currently don't work

 - Apply Canvas to Images: The magical button!
 Make sure to backup your images before using this button!

 ### File manager:
 Simply press Load images to load images use Ctrl and shift to select multiple images to delete.
-Currently can only drag 1 image at the time
+Currently can only drag 1 image on the canvas at the time